Acme Music, Cheshire

-Don’t take on a piano that has repair issues with the keys you will be playing.
+Don’t take on a piano that has repair issues with the keys you will be playing, such as sluggish and sticking keys!
+This means that the piano has not been maintained and played on a regular basis.
+The problem is probably not fixable, and action issues like this are always likely to get worse and will appear on other keys.
 Some repair parts for a particular piano may not be available at all.
-Also, the repair cost could be very high.
+Also, the repair cost could be very high, more than the value of the piano.
 You want a piano that has been maintained, with all the keys working properly.
-The only exceptions are the lowest bottom notes and the highest top notes, which you may never use.
-They often seize up from prolonged lack of use.
+The only exceptions are the bottom five notes and top five notes, which you may never use.
+They typically seize up from prolonged lack of use.

 2] A piano that is old and may be near the end of its useful life.

-You don’t want a very old piano if you can help it, because piano actions wear out.
-Strings wear out too: take note if the bass notes sound thumpy and don’t produce a clear tone.
+You don’t want an old piano if you can help it, because piano actions wear out and can get very noisy.
+Strings wear out too: if the bass notes sound thumpy and don’t produce a clear tone, walk away.
 It’s expensive to replace the bass strings, typically $500.
 You want as recent a vintage as you can find.

 3] A piano that hasn’t been tuned in many decades.